trentm/node-kthxbai/README.md

 Someday/Maybe:

-- pragma: scrub-package.json  to remove npm server-added fields in package.json files
+- pragma scrub-npm-shrinkwrap to make successive runs not be undiffable
 - add more defaults from my imgadm Makefile?
 - pragma aggressive: README.md, license files okay?,
 - what about reducing to a single file? e.g. bunyan to just "node\_modules/bunyan.js"
 - remove dirs made empty